 Drill Trap Lyrics Prompts: 10 Aggressive Bar Templates

 Drill is not just “aggressive trap”.
-It is a specific pocket: sliding 808s with melodic pitch movement, choppy triplet hi-hats, and end-of-bar pickup syllables that lock to the bass slide.
-AI drafts default to generic-tough talk that ignores the pocket entirely.
-The fix is structural: load the prompt with the regional drill variant, the 808 slide direction, and the pickup-syllable rule.
-Ten copy-ready drill lyric prompts below.
+It is a specific pocket: sliding 808s that carry as much melody as the vocal, syncopated 3+3+2 hi-hats, a snare landing on the third beat (the classic UK-drill marker), and end-of-bar pickup syllables that lock to the bass slide.
+AI drafts default to generic tough-talk that ignores the pocket entirely.
+The fix is structural: load the prompt with the regional drill variant, the correct BPM, the 808-slide direction, and the pickup-syllable rule.
+Ten copy-ready drill lyric prompts are below, plus which AI tool to paste each into.

 The structure drill bars actually use